shaneom/sln-opener/readme.md

 ## Usage

-In a directory that has some .sln files type:
+In a directory that has visual studio solution files type:

 ```
 os